Arizona desert oasis Castle Hot Springs scheduled to reopen

 PRESCOTT, Ariz.
-(AP) — The Arizona desert oasis Castle Hot Springs, which was damaged in the 1970s by a fire, has been slotted to reopen Oct.
+(AP) — The Arizona desert oasis Castle Hot Springs, which was damaged in the 1970s by a fire, has been slotted to reopen in October.

+Dozens of workers are onsite, renovating historic structures, building new bungalows and planting a garden that will supply a new restaurant at the resort located in a remote area between Phoenix and Prescott, the Daily Courier reported .

+Steve Sampson, director of national sales for Westroc Hospitality, said the Scottsdale-based company plans to reopen the resort on Oct.
 1.

-The Daily Courier reports that dozens of workers are onsite, renovating historic structures, building new bungalows and planting a garden that will supply a new restaurant at the resort located in a remote area between Phoenix and Prescott.

 The resort attracted a plethora of famous names in its heyday, including a World War II stay by then-future President John F. Kennedy as he recuperated from injuries he suffered during the sinking of his ship.
-Families such as the Rockefellers, Wrigleys, Cabots, Vanderbilts, Astors and Fords were among the regular names on the resort’s guest list at the turn of the 20th century.
+Families such as the Rockefellers, Wrigleys, Vanderbilts and Fords were among the regular names on the resort’s guest list at the turn of the 20th century.

 Most Read Nation & World Stories